patatajoe933/BLEManager/README.md

     {"type":"check", "order":1, "disabled":false, label:"Checkbox"}

-Checkbox pro nastavení boolean hodnoty 8bitové charakteristiky. Čte 0 = false, jinak true.
-Zapisuje false = 0, true = 1
+Checkbox for setting a boolean value of an 8-bit characteristic.
+Reads 0 = false, otherwise true.
+Writes false = 0, true = 1.

 #### Switch

     {"type":"switch", "order":1, "disabled":false, label:"Switch"}

-Switch pro nastavení boolean hodnoty 8bitové charakteristiky. Čte 0 = false, jinak true.
-Zapisuje false = 0, true = 1
+Switch for setting a boolean value of an 8-bit characteristic.
+Reads 0 = false, otherwise true.
+Writes false = 0, true = 1.

 #### *Actions*
 #### Button

     {"type":"button", "order":1, "disabled":false, "label":"Button"}

-Pos stisknutí nastaví hodnotu 8bitového unsigned integeru na hodnotu o jedna vyšší.
-Začíná na 0.
+On each press, the value of an 8-bit unsigned integer is incremented by one.
+It starts at 0.

 #### *Colors*
 #### Color

     {"type":"color", "order":1, "disabled":false, "label":"Color", "alphaSlider":true}

-Colorpicker pro výběr barvy.
-Pracuje s 32bitovou ABGR hodnotou, kde R je uložno na 1. bajtu.
+Colorpicker for color selection.
+Works with a 32-bit ABGR value, where R is stored in the 1st byte.
 0xFF05E6F2; //R:0xF2, G:0xE6, B:0x05, A:0xFF
-Vlastnost alphaSlider určuje, zda se zobrazí slider pro nastavení alfa kanálu.
+The alphaSlider property determines whether the alpha channel slider is displayed.

 #### *Date and Time*